 Okay, so Orlando is probably one of the most well-known places in Florida to visit, especially if you love the thrills and magic of theme parks.

 For what it’s worth, some theme parks in Orlando might seem like a family outing, but rest assured, it’s for anyone and any age.

-Over the years, I’ve headed across to lots of the theme parks in Orlando, with one of my favourite being Islands of Adventures (at Universal).
+Over the years, I’ve headed across to lots of the theme parks in Orlando, with one of my favourites being Islands of Adventures (at Universal).
 Here, they have a lot more ‘grown-up’ rides that are a mix of terrifying and totally fun!

 That being said, Disney is also a must-do whilst in Orlando.
 The nostalgia and new rides and parks are just out-of-this-world.
 Just make sure to watch a parade and see the fireworks at the end of the night.
 It really is one of the best places in Florida, especially if you’re looking for fun.

 If you’re looking for a hotel near Disney’s Hollywood Studios, then check out the Waldorf Astoria that’s perched pretty close by.
 It’s a total haven after a long day in the parks.

 There are so many great parks in Orlando, with Disney World being the most famous and you could easily spend an entire week in Orlando and still not see all of the theme parks there.

 One of the closest (and best) seaside spots close to Orlando is St. Petersburg (or, nicknamed, St Pete).